velatech/java-interview-assignment/README.md

 The link to the user interface where these functionalities are to be test can be found on this [here](https://pedantic-archimedes-cb42ab.netlify.com).

+The github repository for the React App can be found [here](https://github.com/phayo/card-scheme-client).

 NB: The client is a simple react app deployed on netlify that consumes the Spring API and provides live demo of the REST API.